-- Wrap in foil.
-Let the seasoning meld with the meat for about 10 to 15 minutes before grilling.
+- Wrap ribs in foil and let the seasoning meld with the meat for about 10 to 15 minutes before grilling.

-- Prepare the grill.
-Cook for 40 to 60 minutes or until meat is tender.
+- Prepare the grill and cook ribs for 40 to 60 minutes or until meat is tender.
 Cover grill with the lid.
 Temperature should be about 325 degrees F.

 - Once the ribs are tender remove from foil and place directly on the grill.

-- Brown the top of the ribs for about 3 minutes and flip it.
+- Brown the top of the ribs for 3 minutes and flip it.

-- Before removing from the grill flip the ribs to brown the glaze for 2 to 4 minutes.
+- Before removing from grill, flip the ribs to brown the glaze for 2 to 4 minutes.

 - Note: Don’t burn it.
 It will easily burn due to brown sugar and maple syrup.